Kaylam60/SLAM-Based-Robot/index.md

 [![Motor_working](http://img.youtube.com/vi/v5g4AhH0_x4/0.jpg)](https://youtube.com/shorts/v5g4AhH0_x4)

+*Note: Will take you to the video itself*

 ### Final Product
  Once I had ensured that both motor drivers worked correctly, minimized the wiring exposure to mitigate the problem of the wires snagging on the wheels when they rotated.
 The top image shows the motors soldered to their respective wiring.
 The bottom image shows

 <img src="assets/lab4/schematic_look.jpg" width="350" height="400">

+*Motors Visible*

 <img src="assets/lab4/final product.jpg" width="350" height="400">

+*Motors not visible*

 ### PWM and Calibration
 The lowest value my analogWrite function would take for the wheels to generate motion was around 40 - 50.
 60 seems to be the threshold for which the wheels would rotate at a quick pace and sync up after a small delay

-So to account for this slight delay, I decided to
+So to account for this slight delay, I decided to start the wheels that had a delay first, then start the second set of wheels after about 2 seconds ( which seemed to be the average delay between the two)

 Below is a video showing the RC car moving in a straight line for about 10-11 tiles.
 Each tile represents about 1-foot-by-1-foot, so we can assume that the RC car traveled a distance of at least 10 feet before going off-axis.

 [![Run](http://img.youtube.com/vi/EIBG5ZQepQ0/0.jpg)](https://youtube.com/shorts/EIBG5ZQepQ0)

+*Note: Will take you to the video itself*

+There still need to be further tweaks if I want the RC car to continuously run in a straight line.